hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 *PCR amplification:* Biases arise because DNA sequence content and length determine the kinetics of annealing and denaturing in each cycle of PCR.
 The combination of temperature profile, polymerase and buffer used during PCR can therefore lead to differential efficiencies in amplification between different sequences, which could be exacerbated with increasing PCR cycles.
 This is often manifest as a bias towards GC rich fragments [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4473780/). **Limited use of PCR amplification is recommended because bias increases with every PCR cycle.**

 ***

-> **NOTE:** Many of the plots that were generated in the ChIPQC report can also be generated using [`deepTools`](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html), a suite of python tools developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq.

-***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*